awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Procedural.Replication.GTID.md

 # Configuring GTID\-Based Replication into an Amazon RDS MariaDB DB instance<a name="MariaDB.Procedural.Replication.GTID"></a>

 You can set up GTID\-based replication from an external MariaDB instance of version 10\.0\.24 or greater into an Amazon RDS MariaDB DB instance\.
-Be sure to follow these guidelines when you set up an external replication master and a replica on Amazon RDS:
+Be sure to follow these guidelines when you set up an external source instance and a replica on Amazon RDS:
 + Monitor failover events for the Amazon RDS MariaDB DB instance that is your replica\.
 If a failover occurs, then the DB instance that is your replica might be recreated on a new host with a different network address\.
 For information on how to monitor failover events, see [Using Amazon RDS Event Notification](USER_Events.md)\.
-+ Maintain the binlogs on your master instance until you have verified that they have been applied to the replica\.
-This maintenance ensures that you can restore your master instance in the event of a failure\.
++ Maintain the binlogs on your source instance until you have verified that they have been applied to the replica\.
+This maintenance ensures that you can restore your source instance in the event of a failure\.
 + Turn on automated backups on your MariaDB DB instance on Amazon RDS\.
-Turning on automated backups ensures that you can restore your replica to a particular point in time if you need to re\-synchronize your master and replica\.
+Turning on automated backups ensures that you can restore your replica to a particular point in time if you need to re\-synchronize your source instance and replica\.
 For information on backups and Point\-In\-Time Restore, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)\.

 **Note**
 The permissions required to start replication on an Amazon RDS MariaDB DB instance are restricted and not available to your Amazon RDS master user\.
 Because of this, you must use the Amazon RDS [mysql\.rds\_set\_external\_master\_gtid](mysql_rds_set_external_master_gtid.md) and [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) commands to set up replication between your live database and your Amazon RDS MariaDB database\.

-To start replication between an external master instance and a MariaDB DB instance on Amazon RDS, use the following procedure\. <a name="MariaDB.Procedural.Importing.External.Repl.Procedure"></a>
+To start replication between an external source instance and a MariaDB DB instance on Amazon RDS, use the following procedure\. <a name="MariaDB.Procedural.Importing.External.Repl.Procedure"></a>

 **To Start Replication**